cncf-tags/container-device-interface/SPEC.md

 - _container runtime_ which refers to the higher level component users tend to interact with for managing containers.
 It may also include lower level components that implement management of containers and pods (sets of containers). e.g: docker, podman, ...
 - _container runtime interface integration_ which refers to a server that implements the Container Runtime Interface (CRI) services, e.g: containerd+cri, cri-o, ...

-The key words "must", "must not", "required", "shall", "shall not", "should", "should not", "recommended", "may" and "optonal" are used as specified in [RFC 2119][rfc-2119].
+The key words "must", "must not", "required", "shall", "shall not", "should", "should not", "recommended", "may" and "optional" are used as specified in [RFC 2119][rfc-2119].

 [rfc-2119]: https://www.ietf.org/rfc/rfc2119.txt